DexiangZhang/RadioShack-2.0-Demo-Web-App/README.md

 - subtask: update the user's password in the database when the user click the `Submit` button with a green message and navigate to the login page after a few seconds
 ---

-### Goal-10: As a seller, I want to upload my product to the website for selling so that I can make money
+### Goal-10: As a user, I want to upload my product to the website for selling so that I can make money

-- subtask: create a form group that allows users to type all the information of the product
+- [x] subtask: create a form group that allows users to type all the information of the new product
 - subtask: when the user clicks the `Submit` button, the data will transfer to the backend and the backend will update the data into the existing product table
 - [x] subtask: create API to store new product data into the exisiting product table in database
+- [x] subtask: create CRUD table that allow user to create, read/display, update, and delete the product
 ---

-### Goal-11: As a seller, I want to update the status of user's orders so that user can track their product
+### Goal-11: As a user, I want to update the status of user's orders so that user can track their product

 - subtask: create a page that allows the seller to view all his orders that is been purchased by the user
 - subtask: create a few selection `In Transit`, `Processed`, `On the WAY`, `Delivered` that allows the seller to modify those item's order status